alphagov/govuk-prototype-kit/internal_docs/releasing-from-a-support-branch.md

 - release, after the team has started to merge changes for a new breaking release into the `main` branch - for example, a 12.x.x release once we've started merging changes for 13.0.0
 - release for a previous major version - for example, a 12.x.x release after we've released 13.0.0

-If you want to publish the `main` branch for the prototype kit, [follow the steps in releasing a new version of the prototype kit](/internal_docs/releasing.md).
+If you want to publish the `main` branch for the Prototype Kit, [follow the steps in releasing a new version of the Prototype Kit](/internal_docs/releasing.md).

 If the `main` branch only has a few unreleasable changes, you can temporarily revert these changes.

 1. Revert the unreleasable changes on the `main` branch.
-2. Publish the prototype kit.
+2. Publish the Prototype Kit.
 3. Add the reverted changes back into the `main` branch.

 However, this approach has risks.
 For example, it creates a messy commit history on the `main` branch.

 ## Before you release

-1. Draft release notes in a Google Doc
+1. Draft release notes in a Google Doc.

-## Release a new version of the prototype kit from the support branch
+## Release a new version of the Prototype Kit from the support branch

 ### Change the code